fusioncharts/dev_centre_docs/chart-guide/chart-configurations/vertical-div-lines.md

 Vertical divisional (or div) lines are vertical lines running through the canvas in a chart.

-> Vertical div lines are applicable only for the line, area, spline, splineArea, and XY type charts.

 The image below shows vertical div lines rendered in a line chart:

 ![Vertical divisional lines]({% site.baseurl %}/images/chart-configurations-vertical-div-lines-image-1.png)